 Can I get a copy of the itinerary to help me decide if we'll attend?

 Sorry, we don't share the itinerary outside of our registered attendees.
-These schedules take us a long time to put together because we group activities by area and ensure those attractions are open on the days we have scheduled (especially for lining up the right days for the farmers markets or "free days/hours" offered at museums).
+These schedules take us a long time to construct because we group activities by area and ensure those attractions are open on the days we have scheduled (especially for lining up the right days for the farmers markets, outdoor concerts, festivals, or "free days/hours" offered at museums).

 However, we disclose what we can about the agenda.
-You'll find a generalized list of activities in the event page on our website... those listed activities will be on the itinerary.
-If you have a specific question -- "We are only going to attend for the first half of the pop-up and really want to see Attraction X. Will that be scheduled in the first few days?" -- it's always fine to contact us privately and we will assist.
+You'll find a generalized list of activities in the event's page on our website... those listed activities will be on the itinerary.
+If you have a specific question -- "We are only going to attend for the first half of the pop-up and really want to see Attraction X. Will that be scheduled in the first few days?" -- it's always fine to contact us privately and we will assist: Contact Form.

 Do you have repeat customers?

 Absolutely!
-Worldschoolers really resonate with these events.
+Worldschooling families resonate with these events.
 There is nothing like feeling you have a 'home' while you're traveling... and there is nothing like seeing our friends over and over again, all around the globe!

-We are so grateful to our attending families that have joined us, realized that a mobile community is exactly what they need, and have rearranged their travels so they can come back for more!
+We are so grateful to the families who have joined us, realized that a mobile community is exactly what they need, and have rearranged their travels so they can come back for more!
 Who knows...maybe you will become the next pop-up groupie?!
 Please browse our Testimonials page.

 When will you release the next season's pop-up destinations?